IITBH-POCT/.github/profile/README.md

 # Smart Clinical Diagnostics (SCD) Devices
-### AI-Powered Point-of-Care Testing (PoCT) Solutions

-Developed under the **IBITF-supported initiative**, the **Smart Clinical Diagnostics (SCD)** project series aims to create **portable, AI-driven medical devices** for rapid and accessible health diagnostics — especially in rural and low-resource settings.

----
+AI-powered Point-of-Care Testing (PoCT) systems developed under the IBITF initiative to enable fast, accessible, and low-cost medical diagnostics.

-## 🧫 P1: SCD Detection and Automation using AI and Cell Analysis
+## P1: SCD Detection using AI and Cell Analysis
-An **AI-based automated microscope system** that detects **Sickle Cell Disease (SCD)** through direct blood cell image analysis.
+An AI-based microscope that automatically detects Sickle Cell Disease (SCD) from blood cell images.
 **Components:**
-- **hardware**: Compact microscope with adjustable optics and embedded processor.
+- Hardware: Compact optical setup with onboard processing
-- **software**: AI algorithm for RBC shape detection and diagnostic inference.
+- Software: AI algorithms for RBC shape detection
-- **server**: Secure backend for result storage and report generation.
+- Server: Secure data storage and result management

----

-## 💉 P2: SCD Analysis using Blood Turbidity Detection
+## P2: SCD Analysis using Blood Turbidity
-A **low-cost turbidity-based diagnostic system** that identifies SCD by analyzing **light scattering and opacity** in blood samples.
+A turbidity-based diagnostic system that analyzes light scattering in blood to detect SCD.
 **Components:**
-- **optical chamber**: Controlled lighting and diffuser for uniform imaging.
+- Optical chamber with controlled lighting
-- **camera module**: Monochrome/IR camera for precision detection.
+- Monochrome or IR camera for precise imaging
-- **controller**: ESP/Arduino-based unit managing sensors and data output.
-- **software**: Image and sensor processing for turbidity analysis.
+- Microcontroller for data capture and processing

----

-## 🔬 P3: Analysis Probe Detection System
+## P3: Analysis Probe Detection
-A **smart probe detection unit** ensuring calibration accuracy and reliability of diagnostic devices.
+A probe monitoring unit ensuring calibration accuracy and reliability for diagnostic devices.
 **Components:**
-- **probe unit**: Sensors for position and environment monitoring.
-- **controller**: Real-time probe detection and calibration feedback.
+- Probe with integrated sensors
+- Embedded controller for real-time monitoring
-- **interface**: Dashboard for logs and maintenance alerts.
+- Software dashboard for calibration and logs

----

-### 🌐 Vision
-Together, **P1–P3** form an integrated diagnostic ecosystem that combines **AI, automation, and IoT** to promote **affordable, inclusive healthcare** — aligned with **IBITF’s mission for indigenous innovation** in medical technology.
+Together, P1–P3 create a modular diagnostic ecosystem using AI, automation, and IoT for inclusive and indigenous healthcare innovation.